 When it’s time to sell your house, it’s inevitable that you’ll have to make some repairs and improvements.
 Some of them have to be done, and others slide closer to optional.
 And of the latter, you want to make only those repairs and improvements that promise a good rate of return on the time and money invested.
-So let’s look at the national average rate of return for Bloomfield HIlls home repairs that you can do and get a good amount of money back at sale time, ranked from least to greatest ROI.
+So let’s look at the national average rate of return for Metro Detroit Michigan home repairs that you can do and get a good amount of money back at sale time, ranked from least to greatest ROI.

 1. Siding Replacement

 Replacing your siding offers a decent rate of return when you sell.
 And that’s a good thing because replacing old siding is something you often have to do anyway.
 Replacing 1,250 square feet siding will run you about $15,000 (on the national average), and you can generally expect to get back about $11,500 if you sell your Metro Detroit Michigan home.
 That works out to a rate of return on the investment of a little over 76%.

 In most cases, a minor kitchen remodel will net you a greater ROI than a major overhaul, generally right around an 81% return.
 Consider this sample kitchen and remodel: